-The winner of our district's competition will be displayed for one year in the U.S. Capitol.
-The exhibit in Washington will also include artwork from other contest winners nation-wide.
+The winner of the Texas’ 16th Congressional District competition will have their artwork displayed for one year in the U.S. Capitol Building.
+The exhibit in Washington D.C. will also include artwork from other contest winners nation-wide.

-The deadline to electronically submit artwork is Friday, May 1, 2020 at 5:30 p.m.
+The deadline to electronically submit artwork is Friday, April 30, 2021, at 5:30 p.m.
 MT.
 Students can start submitting their work as early as Monday, April 25.
 Artwork must be two-dimensional.
 Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
-If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed.
+If your artwork is selected as the winning piece, it must arrive in Washington, D.C., framed.
 Even when framed, it must still measure no larger than the above maximum dimensions.
 No framed piece should weigh more than 15 pounds.